 Bootloop is a state when your phone is not able to boot properly and it is stuck on the Bootanimation It is the commonest thing that Android users face with their phone or tablet device and this can be fixed easily by performing certain steps by booting the device into stock or custom recovery mode.
 Here is our detailed guide that will help you fix bootloop on your Galaxy S4.

-In case the two methods described above do not bring your Galaxy S4 to normal state, the problem is a little serious but still not out of control.
-The following method is same as installing the official firmware described above, but it also involves flashing a PIT file along-with the firmware.
+In case the two methods described above do not bring your Galaxy S4 to a normal state, the problem is a little serious but still not out of control.
+The following method is same as installing the official firmware described above, but it also involves flashing a PIT file along with the firmware.
 This file is used to re-partition the corrupt partition on Galaxy devices.

 To unbrick your Galaxy S4 follow the steps given below but before installing the firmware, you need to make a little preparation.